vadim0x60/mimicseq/README.md

 ## Re-create our dataset

 `reproduce` directory contains the Google BigQuery SQL requests that we ran on MIMIC IV database to create our dataset.
-It is not required to use MIMIC-SEQ, but included for transparency and reproducibility.
+It is not required to use MIMIC-IV-Ext-SEQ, but included for transparency and reproducibility.